 Foam Tennis Balls

 Foam balls are the first of four progressive tennis balls.
 As the largest and lightest in the series, it is the easiest for children to make contact with.
+However, due to their larger size and light weight, these foam balls are not as optimal in windy conditions (you may consider the "Red Tennis Balls" instead).
 They are designed for 36′ courts and for children 8 years of age and under.

 Red Tennis Balls